 If you do not have the retainer in your mouth, it is a good rule to have it soaking inside of a container of distilled water.
 You should be using something gentle but effective, such as baking soda.
 You can also use something like one or two squirts of castile soap as well.
 If you do not have any of those, having the retainer sit in just distilled water will work in the meantime.

 It is still important to keep brushing your retainer even though you are soaking it to keep it moist.
 As stated, it is a myth that using a toothbrush on your retainer will harm it.
 There are a number of other things that can harm your retainer, but as long as you are not brushing at it too vigorously, this shouldn’t be a problem.
 Brushing your retainer with a soft bristle toothbrush is the best way to ensure it gets clean.

 With a toothbrush, you will be able to get into all of the small spaces inside of a retainer.
 This is where bacteria and plaque hide, so it’s very important.

 Remember to take your retainer with you to your dentist’s appointment.
 If your retainer is in serious need of a cleaning or disinfecting, a dentist can help.
-They can get all of the plaque and tartar buildup off of it as well to ensure that your retainer is as clean as it can be.
+They know how to remove plaque from retainer, as well as how to ensure that your retainer is as clean as it can be.

-There are a number of things that you should keep in mind when it comes to how to remove tartar from retainer.
+There are a number of things that you should keep in mind when it comes to how to remove plaque from retainer.
 In this article, we have gone over a few important facts about cleaning your retainer of plaque and learning how to remove tartar from retainer.
 Did we miss something that you think is important?
-Do you have any tips about how to help get retainers clean?
+Do you have any tips on how to keep retainers clean?
 Let us know about them in the comments section found below.